In the wake of the pandemic, remote work is here to stay.

 Key features

-2. Free API credits enable low-volume API automation on regular plans (API plans sold separately).
+• Free API credits enable low-volume API automation on regular plans (full API plans sold separately).

-While Dropbox Sign (formerly HelloSign) does offer similar features, eversign gives you free (limited) access to its API with every plan (including the free plan).
+While Dropbox Sign and Xodo Sign restrict usage around similar features (like templates and user seats), Xodo Sign free (limited) access to its API with every plan — including the free plan).

 HelloSign alternatives: SignRequest

-Cost: €9 per month (1 user) for Professional; €15 per month (1 user) for Business; Enterprise plans available.
+Cost: €9 per month/user for Professional; €15 per month/user for Business.

 Ease of use: 4.5/5